Ammonia Toxicity

 Ammonia is among the most widely produced chemicals in the United States, a majority of which ends up as chemical fertilizers or as animal feeds.
 Ammonia exposure occurs mainly in the following ways:

-1. Gas leaks from production, storage, or transportation facilities of ammonia.
+1. Gas leaks from the production, storage, or transportation facilities of ammonia.
 Hence, people who work in such facilities are at an increased risk for inhalational and dermal exposure.[9][10]

 Epidemiology

 The 2017 annual report of the American Association of Poison Control Center’s National Poison Data System reported 1846 single exposures to ammonia with 15 major adverse events and no deaths.[15]
-They also reported 1366 single exposure to ammonia-containing glass cleaners and 489 single exposures to ammonia-containing all-purpose cleaners with no reported deaths in either case.
+They also reported 1366 single exposures to ammonia-containing glass cleaners and 489 single exposures to ammonia-containing all-purpose cleaners, with no reported deaths in either case.
 Exposure to ammonia is almost always unintentional.
 Ingestion of ammonia-containing cleaners occurs predominantly in children and is accidental.
 However, 9.2% of household exposure is intentional and occurs mostly in adults.

 Pathophysiology

 Anhydrous ammonia, in liquid or gaseous form, reacts readily with water in the human tissue to form ammonium ions.
 This process is highly exothermic and causes significant thermal injury to the surrounding tissues.
 Also, the resultant alkaline solution causes liquefaction necrosis to the tissues through protein denaturation and saponification of fats.[16][17]
 Its extraction of water from the human tissues initiates an inflammatory response.[18]
-Exposure to liquid anhydrous ammonia, typically stored at -28 degrees F will result in cold-induced thermal injury in addition to the above mechanisms.[19][20]
+Exposure to liquid anhydrous ammonia, typically stored at -28°F, results in cold-induced thermal injury in addition to the above mechanisms.[19][20]
 Hence, exposure to gaseous anhydrous ammonia results in corneal injury and burns on the skin.
 In the respiratory tract, exposure to gaseous ammonia results in injury to the superficial layers of the epithelium, exposing the patient to infection.
 Injury to the basal layer of epithelium results in irreversible scarring, resulting in chronic lung disease.
 Ingestion causes injuries along the alimentary canal and can lead to perforation of the hollow viscera.
 There is little evidence to suggest that exposure to external sources of ammonia can lead to hyperammonemia and manifestations of its systemic toxicity, such as hepatic encephalopathy.

 Histopathology